starwolves/space/README.md

 * Advanced bbcode chat, with support for examining entities, modular (radio) channels and proximity communication.
 * Actions and tab menu's to easily interact with the world while also offering protection against cheaters.
 * Configurable console commands, including rcon admin commands.
 * Clients can load in custom content on a per server basis thanks to a traditional content folder approach.
-Allowing modders to create new entities such as items, characters, sounds, ship cells and MUCH more.
+Allowing modders to create new entities such as items, characters, sounds, ship cells and more.
 * Godot Addressable references are used for efficient and dynamic netcode that works well with custom content.
 * Cell based map support including a GUI editor with support for sizes up to 1km by 1km with 100k+ dynamic (de)constructable ship cells as map size is currently bottlenecked by the FOV algorithm.
+* Atmospherics simulation including temperature, pressure, diffusion, gravity and the vacuum of space.

 ## Getting Started